soiltechproject/fsm-docs/DOC-BLOCS.md

   * @param depth:Option[(Double,Double)] = None - Use if the input has a depth range (eg clay 10 to 30 cm)
   * @param data:RDD[PointFeature[Double]] - The
   * @param histogram:Option[Histogram[Double]]
-  * @param isModel:Boolean = false - Use if the input is maddled and not meadured directly. @shaz perhaps this should be changed to isIndirect, or something
+  * @param isModel:Boolean = false - Use if the input is modeled and not measured directly. @shaz perhaps this should be changed to isIndirect, or something
   * @param category:Option[String] = None
   */
 case class BuildResult(name:String,